Process flow for establishing LLC

-This type of company is for running the business together with a low number of investors with mutual trust.
-Compared to a corporation, an LLC can more freely make decisions about how to distribute profits and other decision making methods.
-Here we explain the procedure for establishing an LLC in Japan of a foreign company.
+LLC is an abbreviation for Limited Liability Company, this type of company is for running the business together with a low number of investors with mutual trust.
+Compared to a KK, a LLC can more freely make decisions about how to distribute profits and other decision making methods.
+For this reason, LLC tends to be more often for startup companies.
+Here we explain the procedure for establishing a LLC in Japan of a foreign company.
 In Japanese LLC is called 合同会社 goudou-gaisha.

-※For another option for individual investors/owners, see our Procedure to Establish a Corporation page.
+※For another option for individual investors/owners, see our Procedure to Establish KK (Individual Shareholders) page.

-It is convenient for the person who will become the company’s representative to do foreigner & personal seal registration ahead of time.
+It is convenient for the person who will become the company’s representative and investor to do personal seal registration

 Decide on company outline & make Articles of Incorporation

-Basic items about the company are decided such as who the investors will be, the company trade name, purpose of business, business location, structure of board of directors, amount of equity, etc. At least one of the company’s directors needs to have an address in Japan.
-Different from a corporation, certification of the Articles of Incorporation is not required.
+Basic items about the company are decided such as who the investors will be, the company trade name, nature/items of business, business location, amount of equity, etc. Different from a KK, authentication of the Articles of Incorporation is not required.

 Make & certify a sworn affidavit

-A Sword Affidavit is made and certified related to the details of the foreign company and it’s representative’s signature, based on the foreign parent company’s Certificate of Registered Matters.
+A Sworn Affidavit is made and certified related to the details of the foreign company and its representative’s signature, based on the foreign parent company’s Certificate of Registered Matters.

 Deposit equity funds

-Deposit equity funds into an employee’s bank account.
+Deposit equity funds into an investor’s Japanese bank account.

 Make company seal